Linux Wonโt Boot? Hereโs How to Fix Missing Kernel Files

 โ

-Step 3: If the file is compressed (.gz
+Step 3: If the file is compressed (.gz), decompress it

 gunzip /boot/vmlinuz-$(uname -r).gz